 What if our family does not complete the two home lessons?

 The program is only successful if families are committed to doing the home lessons.
 The diocese requires 30 hours per year of religious education…the 1½ hour Zoom meeting each month will not meet that requirement.
 The follow-up home lessons along with the service and prayer components complete the remainder of the 30 hours.

 However, if a health or emergency situation arises that makes it impossible to do the work at home in a timely manner, please contact the director to discuss arrangements for catching up.

 How much service is required of the families participating in the program?

-Two report sheets are also included under the “Service” tab.
-Families are asked to document their service experiences and return these sheets electronically by the end of the year.
+A report form for the two projects is also included under the “Service” tab.
+Families are asked to document their service experiences and return this sheet electronically by the end of the year.

 And the prayer component…?